GCSE Chemistry Bonding Revision Notes

 Key Concepts

-- 1Ionic bonding involves the transfer of electrons from one atom to another.
+- 1Ionic bonding involves the transfer of electrons from one atom to another, creating charged ions.

-- 3Metallic bonding involves a 'sea of electrons' that are free to move around, allowing metals to conduct electricity.
+- 3Metallic bonding features a 'sea of electrons' that allows metals to conduct electricity and heat.

-- 4The type of bonding affects the physical and chemical properties of substances.
+- 4The type of bonding influences the physical and chemical properties of the substance.

-- 5Bonding can be represented using diagrams such as Lewis structures.
+- 5Bonding can be represented using Lewis dot structures and molecular models.

 Simple Explanation